Home Archives A Work to Deconstruct Colonial Prejudices that Undermine Reconciliation in Togo

 0

-At the book presentation ceremony, the work was presented by Professor HETCHELI Lolowou, while Professor Kadanga Kodjona introduced the author, Wiyao Evalo.
+At the book presentation ceremony, the work was presented by Professor HETCHELI Lolowou, while Professor Kadanga Kodjona introduced the author, Dr. Wiyao Evalo.
 The President of the University of Lomé was represented by Professor Batchana Essonhanam.